noakanois/sneaker-portfolio/README.md

 <details>
     <summary>Commands with conda
     </summary>
-    If you use a conda environment, run these additional commands before:
+    If you are using conda, run:

 <ol>